browniebroke/deezer-python/CONTRIBUTING.md

    $ git push origin name-of-your-bugfix-or-feature
    ```

-   Note: the commit message should follow [the conventional commits][conventional-commits] specs, this is to enable the automation of releases.
-We run [`commitlint` on CI][commitlint] which will validate the commit messages.
-If you've installed pre-commit hooks at the previous step, the message will be checked at commit time.
+   Note: the commit message should follow [the conventional commits](https://www.conventionalcommits.org).
+We run [`commitlint` on CI](https://github.com/marketplace/actions/commit-linter) to validate it, and if you've installed pre-commit hooks at the previous step, the message will be checked at commit time.

 8. Submit a pull request on GitHub.